jorses/databench_eval/README.md

 In the end how accurate or useful a model is to you heavily depends on what you want to do with the model responses.
-For example, someone looking to implement a solution that couples to a wider automated system where output format is key might want their responses to have a perfect very specific format, while other applications like chatbots would get away with any kind of format as long as a human could understand it.
+For example, someone looking to implement a solution that couples to a wider automated system where output format is key might want their responses to have a picture perfect very specific format, while other applications like chatbots would get away with any kind of format as long as a human could understand it.

+Our default evaluators are built with the competitions in mind, and so try to deal with specific edge-cases found in SemEval in order to be fair with all participants.

 ### Compare Function

-We have provided a basic evaluation function that is meant to serve as base evaluator, and can be found in Evaluator.default_compare:
+We have provided a basic evaluation function that is meant to serve as base evaluator, and can be found in `Evaluator.default_compare`:

 * Numbers are truncated to the second decimal 23.1234 == 23.12
 * Categories are compared as-is
 * The order within the lists is not taken into account